tkurtbond/tkurtbond.github.io/posts/2021/06/21/why-i-like-advanced-fighting-fantasy/index.rst

 .. _Sorcery!: https://en.wikipedia.org/wiki/Steve_Jackson%27s_Sorcery!

 Anyway, I played some AFF 1st Edition games with `the kids`_, which was a lot of fun.
-I also played some AFF 2nd Edition games some of them, which was also fun.
+I also played some AFF 2nd Edition games with some of them, which was also fun.
 I played AFF1E with some of the folks from work, and it was fun, but they wanted something with more detailed combat.
 I could see why, even AFF2e combat is fairly simple.
 They rest of the game they liked.

 .. _the kids: link://category/gaming/actual-play/the-kids